Remote Debugging: Everything You Need to Know

 As you can see in the below scenario, the application is distributed, thus making it much more difficult to reproduce a bug, due to the simple fact that it’s difficult to trace it back to the source.
 On top of this, logging is decentralized and harder to analyze.

-If you are going to attempt production debugging of such an architecture, you will have to access and sift through many log files, and to write often necessary additional logs, after which you’d need to redeploy and restart your application, just to get additional data.
-This process is not only time consuming but it also requires more practice and patience.
+If you are going to attempt production debugging of such an architecture, you will have to access and sift through many log files and write often necessary additional logs, after which you’d need to redeploy and restart your application, just to get additional data.
+This process is not only time-consuming but it also requires more practice and patience.
 So yes, we understand why you try to avoid debugging microservices like the plague.

 Serverless, comparatively to microservices, is a much more distributed architecture.
 The underlying premise of serverless is that it works by default abstraction of underlying infrastructure and abilities related to it.
 Thus meaning, we decouple our application at function level.
 Function levels are single-purpose, programmatic functions that are hosted on managed infrastructure.